Frequently Asked Questions

 Is there a minimum GPA required?

 There is no minimum GPA required.
-For the selection of candidates, your GPA is one criteria and counts for 60%.
-Your personal motivation is weighted with 40% (please refer to the information about the selection procedure).
+For the selection of candidates, your GPA is an important criterium (please refer to the information about the selection procedure).

 How are the chances for admission?